 Developing scripts remotely

-Often it is more efficient to use an IDE like Visual Studio Code or a text editor like Notepad++ to modify and develop the scripts you are running in Puhti, Mahti or cPouta virtual machine.
+It can be convenient to use an IDE like Visual Studio Code to modify and develop the scripts you are running in Puhti, Mahti or cPouta virtual machine.

-Here are some installation and usage instructions for the following programs:
+This tutorial contains some installation and usage instructions for VS Code.

 Visual Studio Code with Remote SSH plugin

-Visual Studio Code is a widely used open source code editor made by Microsoft that can be used remotely with the Remote SSH extension.
-It is especially great for Python and bash scripts but can be used with any programming language.
-VS Code has a lot of extensions for your needs, some notable are the Python extension and the Jupyter notebook extension.
+Visual Studio Code is a widely used open source code editor that can be used remotely with the Remote SSH extension.
+It is great for Python and bash scripts, but can be used with any programming language.
+VS Code has many extensions available.
+However, for running Jupyter notebooks, we recommend primarily using the Jupyter app available in our HPC web interfaces.

 Installation